vik-s/quartz/content/projects/writing/short form/4 ways you can help co-workers as an engineer.md

 Pay it forward and your mentees will do the same when they get to where you are.

 **Communicate well:**
-Good intentions that are not communicated are of no use.
-Ask how you can help, follow up on how your coworkers' projects are progressing,
+Good intentions and ideas that are not communicated are of no use.
+Ask how you can help and follow up on how your coworkers' projects are progressing.
+Work on your public speaking skills and learn how to be engaging.
+Learn you organize your thoughts and make thorough presentations.
+Plan your work well and post regular status updates.

-**Promote good work hygiene:**
+Soft skills are just as important as technical ones.

 In a tech world full of noise, be the signal that guides your team to success.